 However, when I see myself, or any other retail individual shareholder, as an investor in listed companies, I find that we are always nameless minority shareholders in these companies.
 Retail shareholders do not have any influence on the business decisions being taken by board &/or management.
 Most of the decisions get approved by consent of >50% shareholders and some critical ones get approved by the consent of >75% of the shareholders.

-In such a situation, I had always felt that the notion of a retail shareholder being a part owner of a business is slightly over-rated.
+In such a situation, I had always felt that the notion of a retail shareholder being a part-owner of a business is slightly over-rated.
 The hard fact of life is that a retail shareholder with a 0.000003% shareholding is someone whose opinion does not bear a lot of influence on business decisions and the retail shareholder has no other option but to accept whatever business decision is being taken for her by promoters or majority shareholders.

 A retail shareholder is not able to control where his investee company would deploy its cash; she is not able to control whether the company would pay dividend or how much dividend.
-Retail shareholder is not able to control who would run the company for her, in case the existing management leaves scope for improvement.
+A retail shareholder is not able to control who would run the company for her, in case the existing management leaves scope for improvement.
 She cannot control whether her investee company should do or not do an acquisition.
 A shareholding of 0.000003% is simply not large enough.

 Therefore, at the end of the day, a retail shareholder feels that her fate is in the hands of the management/ promoters/ majority shareholders of the company.
-Whether the said management would think of her best interests while deciding about future of the company or its business, is out of her control.
+Whether the said management would think of her best interests while deciding about the future of the company or its business, is out of her control.
 At best what she can do is to vote with her feet: sell out her shares and leave.

-In such a tough helpless situation for a retail shareholder, I have always felt that the real risk that a retail investor is carrying, while investing in stock markets, is not that the company she has invested in, would perform bad.
+In such a tough helpless situation for a retail shareholder, I have always felt that the real risk that a retail investor is carrying, while investing in stock markets, is not that the company she has invested in, would perform badly.
 The real risk she faces is the management/promoter who controls the destiny of the business and the returns that she would get from her investment, might not think about her when deciding about the company.

 The retail investor might have invested in a very good business.
 The business might be a cash cow, generating crores of surplus cash year after year, but if the management/promoter decides not to share it with the retail shareholder, she will never get even a single rupee out of it.